zyanislam/zyanislam/README.md

 ### Apart from my academic achievements, I have few noteworthy awards in sports which I received throughout the years.<br>
 --------------------------------
-#### 🏅 Gold Medal in Long Jump & Runner-Up Crest in Intermediate Group-A in the 2009-10 Inter-House Annual Sports Competition at BAF Shaheen English Medium School, Bangladesh.<br>
+#### 🏅 Gold Medal in Long Jump in Intermediate Group-A in the 2009-10 Inter-House Annual Sports Competition at BAF Shaheen English Medium School, Bangladesh.<br>
+#### 🎖️ Runner-Up Crest in Intermediate Group-A in the 2009-10 Inter-House Annual Sports Competition at BAF Shaheen English Medium School, Bangladesh.<br>
-#### 🏅 2 Runner-Up Medals & Best Emerging Player Medal in Football tournaments.<br><br>
+#### 🏅 2 Runner-Up Medals in Football tournaments.<br>
+#### 🏅 Best Emerging Player Medal in Football tournaments.<br><br>

 ## 📈 Interests:
 Apart from web development, I enjoy exploring new technologies and experimenting with new design ideas.
 I love coding and solving problems through it.
 Working on new innovative and useful projects.
 In my leisure time, I like to read books & watch videos on technology and design, and I'm an avid fan of football (Arsenal & Real Madrid all the way!).<br><br>